triamnetwork/triam-docs/docs/new_features_in_version2.md

   REFUND_ACCOUNT="$RefundAccount"
   ```
   $RefundAccount is a account that has enough RIA to send back to issuers for frozing
-- Replacing current triam-core binary file for new one
+- Replacing current triam-core binary file by new one
 - Opening terminal (Ctrl + Alt + T) and cd /path/to/triam-core (the directory contains triam-core binary file)
 - Running
   ```